Manage your Dropship and Multi-Vendor Marketplace Shipping

 Setting up shipping when you have multiple vendors shipping orders can be complicated.
 The fact that your customers can order from many different vendors can lead to high shipping costs on a single order.
 Of course, you shouldn’t charge your customers too much for shipping, as this may deter them from committing to the purchase.

 Equally, it's important to ensure that your shipping costs are dealt with in a viable fashion and don't undermine your margins.
 The solution?
 You need to understand the concept of blending shipping rates and have a strategy for managing them.
 Thankfully, this can be managed via Onport.
 We can help you navigate the tight rope that are marketplace shipping costs and how to implement them in such a way that you stay profitable and your customers still perceive your marketplace to be good value.

-Understanding multi-vendor shipments
+Understanding multi-vendor marketplace shipping

 A customer buys items from five vendors featured in your store.
 You charge the customer a flat rate of $10 to ship the whole order.
 Your vendors ship the items, each invoicing you $10 shipping.
 You've just lost $40, potentially making a loss on the order.

 The merchant and vendor origins are other potential problems when it comes to marketplace shipping.
 What if a customer in the US places an order for items from a US vendor and a Canadian vendor?
 Their order will involve both a domestic and international shipment, and that’s not something Shopify can manage for you, straight out of the box.
 What you need to find a solution that understands the pain-points that can arise within a shipping marketplace but one which seeks to eliminate them entirely.
 With Onport, though, you can manage such orders with ease.
 Here’s our two-step process for getting started.

 If your vendors are shipping direct to your customers, you need to figure out how to cover the shipping costs involved.
 Most won’t ship for free.
 To deal with this problem, you have two options: